Ariel Agemian: Life

 Of Armenian descent, Agemian was originally from Bursa, Turkey, and graduated from the Accademia di Belle Arti di Venezia with a Gold Medal Award from the Associazione Artistica in 1926.
 During the Armenian genocide, Agemian witnessed his father get killed.
 He was then separated from his family and sent to Venice for study.
 Up to 1931, he worked and taught in Italy and from 1931 to 1938 in Paris.
 Agemian was a representative of the school of academic realism and a skillful master of composition.
-He has painted national themes reflecting the ancient as well as the contemporary history of the Armenian people, frequently inspired by the distinct decorative-allegorical paintings of the Italian Renaissance.
+He painted national themes reflecting the ancient as well as the contemporary history of the Armenian people, frequently inspired by the distinct decorative-allegorical paintings of the Italian Renaissance.
 Agemian was also a portraitist and a landscapist.
 He has painted murals with spiritual as well as secular themes.
 They can be found in Armenian Catholic and Eastern Rite Catholic Churches in France, Italy, Turkey, and in America in New York City, Belmont, and Indian Orchard, Massachusetts.
 In addition to those works, there are paintings in the Mekhitarist College in Venice, the Monastery on the Island of San Lazzaro degli Armeni and also several homes of friends in the United States.

 Career in art

 His artistic career started in France.
 During the period 1931 to 1938, his paintings were widely exhibited in Paris, Vienna, Venice, and Milan.
 He was primarily concerned with religious art and profane subjects.
 He began to paint prolifically after resigning as art professor at the College Moorat in Sèvres, France.
 Agemian's mural technique reflected the influence of Old Masters such as Titian.
 As time went on, he showed himself to be versatile, equally at home with small compositions as well as monumental murals.
 Subjects included portraits, still life, landscapes, nudes, figures and battle scenes.
 His portraits were of dignitaries from the political, religious, and entertainment world.
 They included Giovanni Martinelli, Akim Tamiroff's wife, Louis Martin, Minister of the French Navy, Pope Pius XI, and Cardinal Grégoire-Pierre Agagianian.
 He is most well known for the "Face of Christ" painted in 1935 and based on the negative of the Shroud of Turin.

 Agemian, who was a religious man, was still nourishing the seed of a priestly vocation.
 He also wanted to spend some time in America and study the American people for a series of tableaux on democracy.
 Thus his decision to spend several months in the United States.
-This move in 1938 signaled the start of a new era for the young artist.
+This move in 1938 signalled the start of a new era for the young artist.
 An art exhibit in 1939 in New York was described as one of the most extraordinary assemblages to be seen on art gallery row in a long time.
 Critics proclaimed that “the artist reveals a diversifying talent with the ability to deal with formal organization; a nice color sense; and a generally romantic approach” and that he was "obviously trained in European traditions of sound craftsmanship".